CofChips/weather_dashboard/README.md

 # Weather Dashboard

 ## Background
-The objective of this exercise was to create utilize a 3rd party API to build a Weather Dashboard with dynamically updated HTML and CSS.
+The objective of this exercise was to create utilize a server side API to build a Weather Dashboard with dynamically updated HTML and CSS.

 Acceptance criteria is as follows: